CAA Gift Acceptance Policy

 Tangible Personal Property.
 The Finance Committee shall review and determine whether to accept any gifts of tangible personal property, including works of art, in light of the following considerations: does the property further the organization’s mission?
 Is the property marketable?
 Are there any unacceptable restrictions imposed on the property?
 Are there any carrying costs for the property for which the organization may be responsible?
 Is the title/provenance of the property clear?

 Real Estate.
 All gifts of real estate are subject to review by the Finance Committee.
-Prior to acceptance of any gift of real estate other than a personal residence, College Art Association shall require an initial environmental review by a qualified environmental firm.
+Prior to acceptance of any gift of real estate other than a personal residence, CAA shall require an initial environmental review by a qualified environmental firm.
 In the event that the review reveals a potential problem, the organization may retain a qualified environmental firm to conduct an environmental audit.
 Criteria for acceptance of gifts of real estate include: Is the property useful for the organization’s purposes?
 Is the property readily marketable?
 Are there covenants, conditions, restrictions, reservations, easements, encumbrances or other limitations associated with the property?
 Are there carrying costs (including insurance, property taxes, mortgages, notes, or the like) or maintenance expenses associated with the property?
 Does the environmental review or audit reflect that the property is damaged or otherwise requires remediation?

 Download a PDF of the Gift Acceptance Policy.